Official Wisconsin Hunter Safety Course Online

 After this Course

-If you are under 18 years of age: After passing the online course, you are required to attend the Hunter Internet Field Day to complete your Hunting safety certification.
+If you are under 18 years of age when you REGISTER for this course, you must pass this online course and attend the Hunter Internet Field Day to complete your hunting safety certification.

 What to Expect From Hunter Ed